 - [Cancel] button: active until [Save] is clicked; [esc] key also cancels this screen.

 - [A]–[L] buttons: select where to save current colors.
-When clicked, that button's tooltip text is focused for editing.
+When focused, that button's tooltip text is displayed; when clicked, it is focused for editing.

-- Unlabeled (but titled) text box: tooltip description for the selected button; current text value is automatically selected.
+- Unlabeled (but titled) text box: tooltip description for the selected button.

-- [Save] button: completes the operation and closes the screen.
+- [Save] button: shows current colors; completes the operation and closes the screen.

 This app has been tested with macOS 10.13.6 in Firefox 78.0.2, Opera 68.0.3618.173, Chrome 83.0.4103.116,

 and Safari 13.1.1; with macOS 10.15.4 in Firefox 78.0.2 and Chrome 83.0.4103.116; with Windows 10 in Edge 83.0.478.61,

 Chrome 83.0.4103.116 and Firefox 78.0.2.

 It actually works (awkwardly) on iOS 13.5.1 in Safari,